 After spending a week or so as tag-team parents, hosting guests provided a welcome change of pace.
 Here are the highlights.

-The Revolving Door-Visits started small—first it was grandparents stopping by to see the baby.
+The Revolving Door-Visits started small —first, it was grandparents stopping by to see the baby.
 Then a few college friends showed up after work.
 Soon friends and relatives called for visits like they were making dinner reservations at a fine restaurant.
-“We have on opening on Thursday at 7:30.
+“We have an opening on Thursday at 7:30.
 How many will that be?”
-Our lobby was like revolving door, I’d be walking two guests out as another group was arriving.
+Our lobby was like a revolving door, I’d be walking two guests out as another group was arriving.
 “Don’t forget to stop at the gift shop on the way out.”

-Don’t Be Shy When People Ask What Can I Bring-Lamaze class taught me many things, breathing, pain management and that I reminded the instructor of her husband.
-Apparently he’s sarcastic too.
+Don’t Be Shy When People Ask What Can I Bring-Lamaze class taught me many things, including breathing, pain management, and that I reminded the instructor of her husband.
+Apparently, he’s sarcastic too.
 Finding that out cost me a look from Esther.
 What I remember most was not being afraid to ask friends to bring dinner.
 We ate well, home-cooked meals, Chinese, Filipino and Japanese food and lots of empanadas.
 Just a head’s up if you’re bringing Chinese food, I like the spicy mustard.

-He Looks Like-From his first sonogram our loved one started playing the Who Does He Look Like Game, five months later, the game’s still on.
+He Looks Like-From his first sonogram our loved ones started playing the Who Does He Look Like Game.
+Five months later, the game’s still on.
 I’ve heard he looks like Esther with Frank’s skin color or his hair is the color Frank’s used to be to the distant aunt who sees my dad or her cousin etc. It’s kind of like “What Color is this Dress.”
-To date my favorite has been the friend with no relation to either of us insisting he looks like her when he smiles.Share This:
+To date, my favorite has been the friend with no relation to either of us insisting he looks like her when he smiles.Share This: